diglin/Diglin_Github/README.md

 - Account creation from Github account information: registration page is displayed to the user the first time he does a log in, pre-filled with the user public information.
 An email is till needed if it's not available on the Github public profile.
 - Login to Magento thanks to Github credentials: a login Github button is displayed on the Magento traditional login page (customer or checkout page).
 The user click on it and he is redirected to the Github Logn page.
 The user provide his credentials into Github then he is redirected to your Magento website which will allow or not the customer authentification.

-## Coming soon ##

-- Allow your old "customers" to login with a Github account and sync it with your website.
+- Allow your old "customer" accounts to login with a Github account and sync it with your website.

 ## Documentation ##